meraki-analytics/cassiopeia/doc/datapipeline.rst

 Unloaded Ghost Store
 """"""""""""""""""""

 As a user, it's very likely that you don't need to worry about what this store does.
-Cass automatically puts this store in your datapipeline if your global variable ``enable_ghost_loading`` is set to ``true``.
+Cass automatically puts this store in your datapipeline.

 The ``UnloadedGhostStore`` provides unloaded ghost objects to the rest of Cass when a new ghost object is created.
 This allows us to have a single location where all top-level objects are created, which alleviates some complicated issues that crop up when caching core objects and using ghost loading.
 In general, it should always be in your pipeline.